NeilFranks/Game-Theory-Voting-System/README.md

 To see what happens in the case of a four-way tie, you can run `./simulate_election.sh ballot_profiles/tie.txt`

+To see what happens in the case of a ballot profile that produces an extremely low chance of one candidate winning under GT, you can run `./simulate_election.sh ballot_profiles/extreme.txt`

 To see how candidates from the 2020 Iowa democratic caucus might fare under different voting systems, you can run `./simulate_election.sh ballot_profiles/Iowa_caucus.txt`

 ---